 Frequently, these beverages are promoted as having almost miraculous, weight loss properties.
 How many recipes have you seen that tout the power of “lemon water for fat burning”?
 FYI, there’s no such thing as “fat burning” foods or drinks #sorry.

-Having said that, drinking enough water (plain or infused) is associated with better weight control, because:
+Having said that, drinking enough water (plain or infused) is associated with weight management (3) because:

-- It helps mitigate feelings of hunger.
+- It helps regulate feelings of hunger.
 Also, some people confuse hunger with thirst sensations.
-Staying well hydrated helps reduce feeling hungry when it’s actually due to thirst
+Staying well hydrated helps to better tune in to hunger, and recognize when it’s actually due to thirst

-- Water has no calories, so replacing sugary drinks or soda with it lowers caloric intake
+- Water has no calories, so replacing sugary drinks with it reduces energy intake

-- There is research that found that drinking enough water helps raise the metabolic rate a bit.
-So no, it is not actually lemon water by itself that it will “burn your abdominal fat”.
+- There is research that found that drinking enough water helps raise the metabolic rate (4) a bit.

 Infused water and pH balance